MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     - Sign in using your enterprise credentials

 Your GitHub Spec Kit development environment is now configured and ready.
-In the next task, you'll import the existing ContosoDashboard application and initialize it for spec-driven development.

 ## Import the ContosoDashboard repository and initialize GitHub Spec Kit